React-BP/SPAM/spa-store/README.md

 ![React](./public/favicon.ico)
-# SPA : Single Page App
+# SPAM : Single Page App Webstore with MongoDB
 ##### Brought to you by Team React BP

 This is a React boilerplate single page responsive portfolio app.
 There are a ton of components you can use to build your own custom app.
 This package is bootstrapped with [Creat React App](https://github.com/facebook/create-react-app/blob/next/README.md).
 It utilizes CSS Grid and has components that are completely customizeable, includes a mongoDB connection to store the info of your webstore items.
 We also have  a seed file which when run will allow you to seed the DB with our information to properly display the application.